-Florida Drug Possession Defense
+Florida Drug Possession Attorneys

 Florida law enforcement officers made 134,396 arrests for drugs/narcotics offenses in 2018.
 The data show the number of arrests has been rising every year since 2015 and are nearing their highest levels in more than a decade.
 While other states move to decriminalize non-violent drug offenses such as simple possession, Florida police and prosecutors continue to zealously wage the “war on drugs” and vigorously enforce Florida drug laws, including possession offenses.

 There is hope for the criminally accused, however.
 As a person accused of a crime, you are presumed innocent until proven guilty beyond a reasonable doubt.
 You have the right to an attorney, and an experienced Florida drug possession defense attorney can look over your case and identify the best path forward.
 You might have valid defenses to the charges against you, or the police may have made mistakes that can be the basis for getting the charges dropped or the case thrown out.
 Your attorney could also negotiate a favorable outcome for you such as probation or diversion.